davereese/superblock/README.md

 ## Back End

+### Config
+You will need to set an environment variable to allow the JWT package to sign/verify tokens.
+It can be whatever you want for local development, just make sure that it's called `SUPERBLOCK_SECRET`.

 ### `yarn run api-dev`

 Runs the Express API in development mode.
 Saved changes will trigger a reboot.